Grim-/OutwardSuperSimpleExample/Outward_PBRExample.md

 PBR - Physically based rendering and why it matters to you.

-PBR is a mostly game dev technique for reducing the amount of memory used while still retaining good visuals/reaction to lightning/shadows, this is done by using one of each channel on an image (red, green, blue, alpha) and mapping those values to something in-game.
+PBR is a mostly game dev technique (but not only) for reducing the amount of memory used on textures while still retaining good visuals/reaction to lightning/shadows, this is done by using one of each channel on an image (red, green, blue, alpha) and mapping those values to something in-game.

 Now you no longer need a texture for each thing you want to map (wetness, light, emission, metallic, smoothness) you can instead merge these into one texture, where each channel controls the value for a certain property while there is a certain 'standard' this is very much down to the implementation in the shader itself.